 In most cases, legal language for what happens in the case of these trigger events is present in the original vesting terms and is quite simple.
 In fact, if you don’t have said legal language in your vesting terms, you may want to consider it now—it can’t really be added at the time of acquisition and will give you ammo for negotiation!

-In practice, the amount of company equity, the vesting schedule and even the triggers themselves may all be negotiated again at the time of acquisition.
+In practice, the number of shares potentially subject to accelerated vesting, the vesting schedule and even the triggers themselves may all be negotiated again at the time of acquisition.
 Note that these provisions are only really accessible to founders and select key employees.
 Founders can reasonably create provisions for full vesting; employees are typically given a year of vesting at the maximum.

 Trigger accelerations are often a hotly debated topic (especially in companies acquired by VCs) as any outstanding equity will impact the value of shares of the purchase price.
 In the case that vesting terms are accelerated at acquisition, the purchaser will often include a management retention incentive as part of the deal, which also has a cost.
 Here’s how triggers look:

 Most contracts include clauses specifying the period of the second trigger event relative to the acquisition.
 A particularly generous term would cover the time period 3 months before and extend a year after the qualifying event.
 Because these events impact the amount of vested equity that is available over a certain period of time, there may be additional tax liabilities related to them—even if you’ve filed a section 83 (b) election.

 - Double-trigger accelerations are more popular in the startup world today.

 - Most founder share purchase agreements include terms for a pre-authorized buyback of unvested shares.
 This is also common in employment agreements for early startup employees.